lucas-sudol/MPIEncryptionDecoder/README.md

-# Project Title

-MPI Based Decryption
+# MPI Based String Decryption

 ## Description
-Uses MPI to to perform process based scheudling of decryption
+Uses MPI to to perform multi-process based scheudling of decryption.

 Workload is divided by giving each process a branch of the permutations, done with a different starting letter in the encrypted dictionary.
 When distributed unevenly, workers with a lower rank in the pool will receive remaining branches.